 Arbitrum is a suite of Ethereum scaling solutions that enables high-throughput, low cost smart contracts while remaining trustlessly secure.
 Arbitrum has three modes: AnyTrust Channels, AnyTrust Sidechains, and Arbitrum Rollup.
-The following documentation describes how to use Arbitrum Rollup, which is currently live on testnet.
+The following documentation describes how to use Arbitrum Rollup, which is currently live on testnet and Mainnet.
 Whether you're a developer that just wants to start building or you're curious into digging deeper into the internals of Arbitrum and how it works, this site is the right place for you.

 How does Arbitrum work?